maxviazov/Spring-Frameworks-/Spring-Framework-Versions.md

 We fully test and support Spring on Long-Term Support (LTS) releases of the JDK, i.e. currently JDK 8 and 11 (both with a lifetime until 2023).
 Additionally, there is support for intermediate releases such as JDK 9/10 or the upcoming JDK 12 on a best-effort basis, meaning that we accept bug reports and will try to address them as far as technically possible but won't provide any service level guarantees.

 _Please upgrade to Spring Framework 5.1 (and the corresponding Spring Boot 2.1) for JDK 11 support, as the common Long-Term Support migration path from JDK 8.
 No earlier Spring versions are officially supported on JDK 11, in particular not with JDK 11 bytecode level.
-Note that certain third-party libraries may not fully support JDK 11 yet, so you are likely to be limited in your initial full-stack options._
+Note that third-party components might not fully support JDK 11 yet, so you are likely to be limited in your full-stack options._

 # What's New